WokLibCodeClub/Traffic-Lights-Crossroads-and-Cars/04-Sequences/README.md

 ![narrow list](Sequences04.png "Sequences04")&nbsp;&nbsp;
 ![wide list](Sequences05.png "Sequences05")

 c) Add the name of the first broadcast message corresponding to red light on the Lights X sprite.
-(We created the broadcast messages on page 3.)
+(We created the broadcast messages in step 1 - The Starter Project.)
 To do this click on the little + in the bottom left of the list, then type the name of the first broadcast message into the box.

 ![empty list](Sequences06.png "Sequences06")&nbsp;&nbsp;
 ![item added to list](Sequences07.png "Sequences07")